 Add detail to an existing transaction.
 For details, see:

-New Relic APM separates "web" and "non-web" transactions in the UI.
-When you add detail to an existing transaction, the category is determined by the category of the parent transaction.
+APM separates transactions into web transactions and non-web transactions in the UI.
+When you add detail to an existing transaction, its category is determined by the category of the parent transaction.

-However, when you create a transaction via custom instrumentation, you must categorize it as web or non-web.
+When you create a transaction via custom instrumentation using the attribute method, you must categorize it as web or non-web.
 (This is not possible with XML instrumentation; all XML-created transactions are classified as non-web.)

-Use non-web (also known as background) for other types of requests, such as console apps and services.
+Use non-web for other types of background requests, such as console apps and services.